 - Find out the problematic Driver which you Recently updated the driver (for example Graphics driver)

-- expend the display adapters select your installed Graphics driver and right click on it now select properties.
+- expend the display adapters select your installed Graphics driver and right-click on it now select properties.

 - After that Restart the windows. hope this will work for you.

-Run System maintenance
+Run System Maintenance

-Open Troubleshooting options from Start menu search type troubleshoot and select Troubleshooting options. or you can access Control Panel\All Control Panel Items\Troubleshooting.
+Open Troubleshooting options from the Start menu search type troubleshoot and select Troubleshooting options. or you can access Control Panel\All Control Panel Items\Troubleshooting.
 Here Click View all in the left pane of the screen.
 Click on System maintenance.

 Click Next and follow the on-screen instructions.
-This will check for system issues. when the process complete click finish.
+This will check for system issues. when the process is complete click finish.